-The following table sets forth certain information concerning our executive officers and directors as of December 31, 2020.
+The following table sets forth certain information concerning our executive officers and directors as of February 1, 2021.

-Our current board of directors consists of Mark Zagorski, Laura B. Desmond, R. Davis Noell, David G. Simpson, Lucy Stamell Dobrin, Joshua L. Selip, David J. Blumberg and Teri List-Stoll.
+Our current board of directors consists of Mark Zagorski, Laura B. Desmond, R. Davis Noell, Lucy Stamell Dobrin, Joshua L. Selip, David J. Blumberg and Teri List-Stoll, with one vacancy.
 Pursuant to the Existing Stockholders Agreement, the Providence Investor is entitled to nominate for election, fill vacancies and appoint at least six of eight members of the board of directors.
-Mr. Noell, Ms. Desmond, Mr. Simpson, Ms. Dobrin, Mr. Selip and Ms. List-Stoll were nominated and appointed to the board of directors by the Providence Investor.
+Mr. Noell, Ms. Desmond, Ms. Dobrin, Mr. Selip and Ms. List-Stoll were nominated and appointed to the board of directors by the Providence Investor.
 Blumberg Capital II, L.P. ("Blumberg Capital") is also entitled under the Existing Stockholders Agreement to nominate for election, fill vacancy and appoint one member of the board of directors.
 Mr. Blumberg was nominated and appointed to the board of directors by Blumberg Capital.
 Our New Stockholders Agreement to be entered into prior to this offering will allow the Providence Investor to designate for nomination for election one or more of our directors so long as it beneficially owns at least 5% of our common stock.
 See "Certain Relationships and Related Party Transactions-Relationship with Providence Following this Offering-Stockholders Agreements."
 Immediately prior to the completion of this offering, Mr. Blumberg will resign from our board and the director nominee referenced below will become a director of our company.

 Name Age Position

 Mark Zagorski 52 Chief Executive Officer and Director

 Nicola Allais 48 Chief Financial Officer

 Matthew McLaughlin 51 Chief Operating Officer

-Andrew Grimmig 43 Chief Legal Officer
+Andy Grimmig 44 Chief Legal Officer

+Julie Eddleman.
+50 Global Chief Commercial Officer

 R. Davis Noell 42 Chairman of the board of directors

 Laura B. Desmond 55 Director

-David G. Simpson 39 Director

 Lucy Stamell Dobrin 32 Director

 Joshua L. Selip 33 Director

 David J. Blumberg 61 Director

 Teri List-Stoll 57 Director

 Director Nominee